-The Entity has a global area of Risk Management designed according to its size, complexity and type of activity.
-This control function is integrated into the supervisory functions of the Risk Department.
-The Global Risk Management Department is responsible for preparing and updating the Internal Risk Manual, which includes quantitative and qualitative procedures for monitoring, controlling and mitigating the potential risk resulting from the Entity's activity.
+The entity has a global area of Risk Management designed according to its size, complexity and type of activity.

+The Risk Management Department is responsible for preparing and updating quantitative and qualitative procedures for monitoring, controlling and mitigating the potential risk resulting from the entity's activity.
 Emphasis is placed on the nature and origin of risks, as well as on the procedures and methodologies governing management and control activities for each risk factor.
-The Manual also reflects the Entity's Risk Policy, which has been approved by the Board of Directors as part of its responsibilities.
-The guidelines for implementing defined risk procedures are issued by the Global Risk Management Department together with the General Management.
+The guidelines for implementing defined risk procedures are issued by the Risk Management Department together with the General Management.